mattheww/gomill/gomill_docs/cem_tuner.rst

 The parameter values taken from the Gaussian distribution are floating-point numbers known as :dfn:`optimiser parameters`.

-These parameters can be transformed before being used to construct the candidate (see 3.3 *Normalising Parameters* in |ce|).
+These parameters can be transformed before being used to configure the candidate (see 3.3 *Normalising Parameters* in |ce|).
 The transformed values are known as :dfn:`engine parameters`.
 The transformation is implemented using a Python :ce-setting:`transform` function defined in the control file.